szeka9/CompressionMethods-project/README.md

 The algorithm was mostly tested on network traffic data (.pcap), and in some cases there is noticable difference in the compression.

-Please note, that the current implementation does not support exporting the compressed data but information about the compression is displayed in the console (see also: Example output).
+Please note, that the current implementation does not support serializing the compressed data but information about the compression is displayed in the console (see also: Example output).

 ## How to run